Iaryan-21/Iaryan-21.github.io/_pages/cv.md

 Work experience
 ======
+* National Institute of Standards and Technology, U.S Dept. of Commerce
   * Generative A.I - Software Developer (November 2024 - Present)
-  * National Institute of Standards and Technology, U.S Dept. of Commerce
   * Work: Part of NIST's Gen A.I program.
 Responsible for development of pipeline and evaluation metrics to able to identify whether a multi-modal input is authentic or fabricated.

+* Generative A.I - Software Developer (November 2024 - Present)
   * Machine Learning Researcher (August 2024 - Present)
-  * Dept of Statistics, University of Maryland, College Park
+  * Work:
-  * Work: Generated and evaluated high-dimensional data: Used intrinsic Gaussian processes with heat kernel mapping and manifold regularization for classification and regression.
-Optimized conditional GANs with novel penalty-based objective functions to enhance image realism.
+     * Used intrinsic Gaussian processes with heat kernel mapping and manifold regularization for classification and regression.
+     * Optimized conditional GANs with novel penalty-based objective functions to enhance image realism.

+* Dept of Mechanical Eng., University of Maryland, College Park
   * Machine Learning Researcher (January 2024 - December 2024)
-  * Dept of Mechanical Eng., University of Maryland, College Park
+  * Work:
-  * Work: Deployed VNET with attention mechanism on the Stanford Type B Aorta Dissection dataset, achieving a Dice Coefficient of 0.80, Jaccard Mean of 76.3, AsD Mean of 0.98, and Dice Overlap of 92.3%.
+    * Deployed VNET with attention mechanism on the Stanford Type B Aorta Dissection dataset.
 Developed a transformer-based encoder for VNET.
-Designed soft robotic grippers with 3D-printed bases and machine learning models to predict object properties from Pressure-Volume curves and tactile data.
+    * Designed soft robotic grippers with 3D-printed bases and machine learning models to predict object properties from Pressure-Volume curves and tactile data.

 Skills
 ======